 Not only is there a time limit on when you can file a case, waiting too long can mean that valuable evidence that could help your case might be lost or destroyed, which may prevent a lawsuit from succeeding.
 An experienced attorney can help secure this evidence before that happens.
 An attorney will also be able to gather documents, photos, incident reports, medical paperwork, and other supporting paperwork needed to strengthen your case.

-Wrongful death cases are complicated, and they can also be difficult to fight.
+Wrongful death cases are complicated and can be difficult to fight.
 That’s because, for the party or company responsible for the wrongful death, a wrongful death suit can mean losing a great deal of money.
 Large companies, especially, have money and resources to pour into protecting themselves, their assets, and their profitability.
 Having a strong attorney on your side ensures that you have the means to fight back and won’t have to navigate the complicated legal process on your own.

 There are a variety of different types of negligent or reckless accidents that can have fatal consequences.
-At DeMayo Law Offices, L.L.P., we have attorneys who are experienced at handling any number of different circumstances related to wrongful death suits.
+At DeMayo Law Offices we have attorneys who are experienced at handling any number of different circumstances related to wrongful death suits.
 Here are examples of the types of cases we often handle:

 While this list seems extensive, it may not cover your individual circumstances.
 Contact our office to set up a personal and free case evaluation.
 Our legal team will be able to review the facts surrounding your individual case and let you know what your legal options may be.

 While wrongful death cases are about seeking justice as well as compensation, wrongful death cases are civil cases, which means that if an individual or party is found liable for your family member’s death, their responsibility is solely expressed in monetary damages.
-In North Carolina, the possible damages that may be award in a wrongful death case include:
+In North Carolina, the possible damages that may be awarded in a wrongful death case include:

-North Carolina also allows for punitive damages to be awarded in cases under certain circumstances.
+North Carolina also allows for punitive damages to be awarded under certain circumstances.
 Punitive damages are not intended as compensation for loss; they are used as a way to punish the behavior or conduct that caused the accident.
 It is a way for the courts to send a message that the circumstances that led to the accident are unacceptable and will not be tolerated.